 Property Description: You can be part of Colfax Avenue Business Improvement District in a premier location.
 The location on Colfax Avenue and Gilpin Street is bustling with activity all day long.
-If you have an Office or a Retail Business or Pop-Up Shop that needs a storefront in one of Denver's most popular location, this is the place.
-The three story stand-alone building with basement storage is a light, bright spacious unit with high ceilings and 26 offices is a blank canvas to do what you wish.
-There are multiple offices and three bathrooms with light from windows on all four sides.
-A bonus of a three-car garage with alley access and three additional off-street parking spaces is a plus.
+If you need office space in one of Denver's most popular location, this is the place.
+The three story stand-alone building with basement storage is a light, bright spacious unit with high ceilings and 20+ offices is a blank canvas to do what you wish.
+There are multiple offices, conference rooms and three bathrooms with light from windows on all four sides.

 Property Highlights: Square Footage: The space measures approximately 6,671 square feet with an additional 1,652 square feet of storage in the basement.
 Layout: The space is rectangle shaped with the front door and front windows facing south.
 There are multiple offices with light from windows on all four sides.
-Bathrooms: There are four bathrooms.
+Bathrooms: There are three bathrooms.
 HVAC: The space has a boiler system.
-Stairs: Two stairwells Parking: This location is accessible by public transportation and three-car garage with alley access and three additional off-street parking spaces.
+Stairs: Two stairwells Parking: This location is accessible by public transportation.
+Additional parking may be available for an additional monthly charge.
 Outdoor Space: Private fenced courtyard with gate.
-Rent: Rent is $8,000/month Short Term Lease.
-Plans: Building Plans: Available on request Security System: Installed
+Rent: Rent is $8,000/month for 1 to 2 year lease Plans: Building Plans: Available on request Security System: Installed

-Property Details: -Minimum Divisible Size: 6,671 SQ FT main level with 1,652 SQ FT storage basement room. -Maximum Contiguous Size: 6,671 SQ FT main level with 1,652 SQ FT storage basement room -Base Rent: $8,000/month, Short Term Lease -Security Deposit is Two Months -Building Access: 7 days per week, 24 hours a day. -Signage: Window Signage.
-Cost paid by Tenant. -Tenant Improvement: Responsibility of the tenant. -Parking: Three-car garage with alley access and three additional off-street parking spaces. -Repairs & Maintenance: Landlord has NO repair obligations.
-Tenant assumes all repairs & maintenance. -Total Rent: $8,000.00 utilizing a Short Term Lease. -Building Plans: Available on request Internet: Website: www.1717EColfax.com Virtual Tour: https://tours.goodkarmaphoto.com/public/vtour/display/1118835?a=1 Broker Co-op: 3% Paid by Landlord to Actively Licensed Colorado Realtor.
+Property Details: -Minimum Divisible Size: 6,671 SQ FT main level with 1,652 SQ FT storage basement room. -Maximum Contiguous Size: 6,671 SQ FT main level with 1,652 SQ FT storage basement room -Base Rent: $8,000/month, Modified Gross, Short Term Lease -Security Deposit is Two Months -Building Access: 7 days per week, 24 hours a day. -Signage: Window Signage.
+Cost paid by Tenant. -Tenant Improvement: Responsibility of the tenant. -Parking: May be available at additional charge. -Repairs & Maintenance: Landlord has NO repair obligations.
+Tenant assumes all repairs & maintenance. -Total Rent: $8,000/month for 1 to 2 year lease -Building Plans: Available on request Internet: Website: www.1717EColfax.com Virtual Tour: https://tours.goodkarmaphoto.com/public/vtour/display/1118835?a=1 Broker Co-op: 3% Paid by Landlord to Actively Licensed Colorado Realtor.
 If a Realtor is involved this MUST be disclosed to Listing Broker at First Communication and attend ALL showings in order for the Co-op to be Paid.
 Disclaimer: Please note, all information furnished in this presentation regarding this property for lease has been secured from sources we believe to be reliable and Buildings and Residences accepts no responsibility for it's correctness.
 We encourage verification of all numbers and square footage of space & building prior to making any decisions.
 We owe duties to Landlord, which include utmost good faith, and we negotiate on behalf of and as an advocate for the Landlord.
 COLFAX AVENUE BUSINESS IMPROVEMENT DISTRICT

 The Colfax Ave Business Improvement District (BID) promotes economic vitality, implements a clean and safe street program, and advocates on behalf of area businesses among public and private partners.
 We are funded by a tax on commercial property located within the BID’s boundaries (approximately Grant to Josephine, between 14th and 16th).
 Founded in 1989, the organization is governed by a volunteer board of directors representing a diverse mix of area businesses and property owners and who are appointed by the Mayor.